maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 ![Image of PNS Resolution Data Structures](https://raw.githubusercontent.com/joshuef/rfcs/PnsAndResolveableMap/text/0000-RDF-for-public-name-resolution/PNS_data_representation.png)

+It is worth nothing, that while we describe RDF data here as discrete MDs, as graphs these could be stored in one file with all sub-graphs included to save fetches.
+The exact storage of the data / when to use new data objects / XOR-ULs is at the discretion of those saving the data.

 #### Resolvable Map Structure

 The idea for this is an RDF Data Set stored on the safe network.
 This will follow a newly defined schema, that represents a list of `keys`, which map to XOR-URLs.
 Each entry can contain more information to aid in resolving data, depending on context / application.